John Milton (Florida politician)

 John Milton (April 20, 1807 – April 1, 1865) was governor of Florida through most of the American Civil War.
 A lawyer who served in the Florida Legislature, he supported the secession of Florida from the Union and became governor in October 1861.
 In that post, he turned the state into a major supplier of food for the Confederacy.
-In his final message to the state legislature as the war was ending, he declared that death would be preferable to reunion with the North.
-When he killed himself, his son Jefferson Davis Milton was a toddler.
+In his final message to the state legislature as the war was ending, he declared that death would be preferable to reunion with the North, and died by suicide shortly thereafter.

 Early and personal life

-Milton was the son of a prominent Southern family and a relative of the famed English poet of the same name.
-A lawyer and politician, he was the governor of Florida through much of the Civil War, being a strong supporter of secession, as well as a slave owner.
+Milton descended from a prominent Southern family and was a relative of the famed English poet of the same name.

-He was the son of Homer Virgil Milton, an officer who fought in the War of 1812, and the grandson of Revolutionary War hero, United States presidential candidate of 1789, and former Georgia Secretary of State, John Milton.
-Born near Louisville, Georgia, John Milton married Susan Cobb in about 1830, and they had three children.
-They lived in Georgia and later in Alabama.
-He remarried Caroline Howze from Alabama in 1844; they had two sons and seven daughters.
+He was the son of Homer Virgil Milton, an officer who fought in the War of 1812, and the grandson of Revolutionary War veteran, United States presidential candidate of 1789, and former Georgia Secretary of State, John Milton.
+Born near Louisville, Georgia, Milton graduated from the University of Georgia and later studied law.

-John and Caroline lived in Alabama, New Orleans, and eventually settled in Marianna (northern Florida).
-One of their sons was Old West lawman Jeff Milton, and a grandson, William Hall Milton, was a United States senator from Florida in 1908 and 1909.
+He married Susan Cobb in 1826, and they had three children.
+Following Susan's death, Milton remarried Caroline Howze from Alabama in 1844; they had two sons and seven daughters.

-Career
+John and Caroline lived in Alabama and New Orleans, before establishing a plantation worked by slave labor in Marianna, Jackson County, Florida in 1845.

-During his career, Milton became a lawyer, practicing in a number of communities in Georgia and Alabama, before settling in New Orleans.
-He came to Florida in 1846, and quickly entered the Florida political scene.
-In 1848, he served as a presidential elector for the state, then in 1850 was elected to the Florida House of Representatives.
+Milton's youngest son, Jefferson Davis Milton (1861–1947) moved to Texas, later Arizona.
+He distinguished himself as a Texas Ranger, police chief of El Paso, and served for over 25 years as America's first border agent.
+William Hall Milton (1864–1942), grandson of the governor, was a U.S. Senator from Florida from 1908 to 1909.

-American Civil War
+Political career

-As a supporter and practitioner of slavery, he was an early advocate for secession of Florida from the Union.
-He was a delegate to the 1860 Democratic National Convention from Florida and in the same year ran for the office of governor.
-A convention was called for to take up the issue of secession and on January 10, 1861, the measure passed.
-He took the oath of office on October 7, 1861.
-During the Civil War, Milton stressed the importance of Florida as a supplier of goods, rather than men, with Florida being a large provider of food and salt for the Confederate Army.
-As the war drew to a close and the Confederacy was close to defeat, he became worn down by the stress of his office.
-Governor Milton left Tallahassee for his plantation, Sylvania, in Marianna, Florida.
+In Georgia, Milton ran for Congress in 1833 as a Nullifier candidate, but lost.
+In 1848, he served as a presidential elector from Florida, then in 1850 was elected to the Florida House of Representatives.